Cardinal-Cryptography/zkOS-monorepo/crates/shielder-relayer/README.md

       --metrics-port <METRICS_PORT>
           Port where the server metrics should be exposed.
 If not provided, the value from the environment variable `RELAYER_METRICS_PORT` will be used.
 If that is not set, the default value is `9615`.

+      --balance-monitor-interval-secs <BALANCE_MONITOR_INTERVAL_SECS>
+          Interval (in seconds) for monitoring signers' balances.
+If not provided, the value from the environment variable `BALANCE_MONITOR_INTERVAL_SECS` will be used.
+If that is not set, the default value is `900`.

       --node-rpc-url <NODE_RPC_URL>
           URL of the Ethereum RPC node.
 If not provided, the value from the environment variable `NODE_RPC_URL` will be used.

       --shielder-contract-address <SHIELDER_CONTRACT_ADDRESS>
           Address of the Shielder contract.
 If not provided, the value from the environment variable `SHIELDER_CONTRACT_ADDRESS` will be used.

-      --relayer-address <RELAYER_ADDRESS>
+      --fee-destination-key <FEE_DESTINATION_KEY>
-          Address of the relayer.
-If not provided, the value from the environment variable `RELAYER_ADDRESS` will be used.
+          Signing key of the address where the fees should go.
+If not provided, the value from the environment variable `FEE_DESTINATION_KEY` will be used.

-      --signing-key <SIGNING_KEY>
+      --signing-keys <SIGNING_KEYS>...
-          Signing key of the relayer.
-If not provided, the value from the environment variable `RELAYER_SIGNING_KEY` will be used.
+          Signing keys of the relayer.
+If not provided, the value from the environment variable `RELAYER_SIGNING_KEYS` will be used.

+      --nonce-policy <NONCE_POLICY>
+          Nonce management policy.
+If not provided, the value from the environment variable `NONCE_POLICY` will be used.
+If that is not set, the default value is `Caching`.

+          [possible values: caching, stateless]

+      --dry-running <DRY_RUNNING>
+          Dry running policy.
+If not provided, the value from the environment variable `DRY_RUNNING` will be used.
+If that is not set, the default value is `Always`.

+          [possible values: always, optimistic]

+      --relay-count-for-recharge <RELAY_COUNT_FOR_RECHARGE>
+          Relay count for recharge.
+If not provided, the value from the environment variable `RELAY_COUNT_FOR_RECHARGE` will be used.
+If that is not set,the default value is `20`.

+      --relay-fee <RELAY_FEE>
+          Relay operation fee.
+If not provided, the value from the environment variable `RELAY_FEE` will be used.
+If that is not set,the default value is `"100_000_000_000_000_000"`.

   -h, --help
           Print help (see a summary with '-h')